ktorio/ktor-documentation/topics/heroku.md

    git checkout engine-main # a server is configured in 'application.conf'
    ```
    {style="block"}
-   These branches demonstrate different ways of [creating and configuring a Ktor server](create_server.xml): in code or by using the `application.conf` configuration file.
+   These branches demonstrate different approaches to [creating and configuring a Ktor server](create_server.xml): in code or by using the `application.conf` configuration file.
 The only difference in deploying these projects is how to [specify a port](#port) used to listen for incoming requests.

 ## Prepare an application {id="prepare-app"}